 From 2009-2014, Shannon was the Director of ACF’s Office of Child Care (OCC).
 OCC administers the Child Care and Development Fund (CCDF), which provides over $5 billion per year to States, Territories, and over 500 Tribal communities to provide child care for about 1.5 million children each month.
 At OCC, Shannon tirelessly pursued strategies to make child care work better for families and to ensure that children are served in safe, healthy, and nurturing early learning and afterschool programs.
 Under her leadership, the Obama Administration’s principles for child care reform were reflected in the reauthorization of the Child Care and Development Block Grant for the first time in almost 18 years.

 Rena supports ECFC’s state and local EC Funder Collaboratives project and other programming.
 For more than 20 years, she has served in numerous roles for national non-profit public health and philanthropic initiatives and organizations including: managing adolescent health programming at the Association of Maternal and Child Health Programs; and directing early childhood and maternal and child health programming for Grantmakers for Children, Youth and Families.
-Prior to joining ECFC, she served as staff and consultant for Grantmakers for Children, Youth and Families for over 10 years.
+Prior to joining ECFC, she also served in a consulting role with the Funders Group on Parent Organizing, Family Engagement and Leadership Development.
+Email Rena

 Chere supports ECFC’s member outreach, committees, and programming.
 She has over Chere has over 17 years of extensive experience in associations with an emphasis in membership.
 Along with being a membership manager for premiere associations such as ASAE & The Center for Association Leadership and America’s Health Insurance Plans in Washington, DC, Chere also has expertise in volunteer, account, and event management and building online communities.
 Chere lives in Takoma Park, MD and is a devoted mom to her daughter and her adorable Shorkie.
 Email Chere